Privacy and Fair Processing Notice

-We will collect personal information, including sensitive information from you, your mortgage intermediary and other third parties such as your employer, landlord, other lenders and financial institutions, HMRC and DWP, when you apply for a decision in principle or full mortgage application or when you, or a third party acting on your behalf contacts us to discuss an existing account.
+We will collect personal information, including sensitive information from you, your mortgage intermediary and other third parties such as your employer, landlord, other lenders and financial institutions, HMRC and DWP.
 We may also use information available from publicly available directories and information sources such as social media, the internet and news articles.

 The personal data you have provided, or we have received may include your;

-the conduct of any existing or previous accounts you have with us, or applications you have submitted
+- the conduct of any existing or previous accounts you have with us or our group, or applications you have submitted

 If you give us false or inaccurate information and we suspect or identify fraud we will record this and may also pass this information to fraud prevention agencies and other organisations involved in crime and fraud prevention.